 A6.
 It takes time for the system to process 3 years of students' data when schools print SLP reports.
 It is suggested that schools may make use of the "To File" feature in WebSAMS to generate SLP reports in soft copies and meanwhile schools may perform other tasks.
 Schools then could print SLP reports extracted from the Report Management module. (to top )

 Q7.
 Could schools input more than one key project for individual subject?

 A7.
 Schools could input more than one key project for individual subject.
 For schools using WebSAMS, they could consider using the same field for key project to input more than one project name.
 However, the total size should be within 500 Chinese words or 500 characters. (to top )

 Q8: Would EDB provide any tools and examples to help schools build SLP?

-A8: In order to assist schools to implement SLP for the senior secondary education, WebSAMS has been enhanced to add an ‘SLP module’ in 2008.
+A8: In order to assist schools to implement SLP for the NSS, WebSAMS has been enhanced to add an ‘SLP module’ in 2008.
 Templates are provided for schools' reference.
 Schools may upgrade their systems accordingly if necessary.
 The content of SLP may include brief information of the following: